 Ever more people need ever more food.
-In order to feed the numbers of people living on the earth today, humanity has developed agricultural systems which rely on monocultures, artificial fertilisers and pesticides.
+In order to meet the unsustainable consumption patterns of the developed world and feed the numbers of people living on the Earth today, humanity has developed agricultural systems which rely on monocultures, artificial fertilisers and pesticides.
 Monocultures are increasingly susceptible to disease, pesticide use destroys insect populations indiscriminately, whilst fertiliser runoff pollutes water courses.
 In addition, the growing pressure on food supplies means an increasing proportion of agricultural land is farmed intensively, with fewer off seasons or fallow years in which to recover.

 Ever more people produce ever more waste and pollution.
 As well as affecting the lives of humans, noise, light and chemical pollution can disrupt wildlife behaviour.
 Light from human activities makes it harder for predator species to catch their prey.
 Noise pollution interrupts both hunting and mating signals in many species, disturbing natural behaviour.